Generative AI in procurement: A fast-moving landscape

 • Nurture new skills and roles for employees

 Generative AI will have a significant impact on procurement, and the capabilities in the market will continue to evolve quickly.
-Procurement teams that keep pace with these developments will quickly evolve their function and be confident that suppliers are driving value from this new technology in a responsible manner.
+Procurement teams that keep pace with these developments will build more effective procurement capabilities and move from control to enablement, with technology at the core.

 Our sourcing and procurement services grow profits, mitigate risk, and transform spend management